 She plans to take up further studies that will help into her dream job.
 We wish her all the best for her future.

 Recently, we caught up with Wendy who is studying a National Certificate in Mental Health & Addiction Support at Future Skills.
 She shares her story with us.

 "This year I made a decision to follow a career in supporting people who experience mental health issues.
 I have always had a passion for helping others and knew achieving a certificate in study would further my employment opportunities.

 After researching my options online of where to study and what I could afford, I decided on Future Skills in Wiri, Manukau.

-I am now a student once again after nearly 3 years of being a Kiwi Can Leader and delivering lessons of life values to 5 -12 year olds in in primary and intermediate schools.
+I am now a student once again after nearly three years of being a Kiwi Can Leader and delivering lessons of life values to 5 -12 year-olds in in primary and intermediate schools.
 This was a great opportunity to see our young ones in their element.
-I have also continued to work with an amazing organisation Youthtown, who have played a huge part in my life and the future that I am working towards to become a Youth Counsellor in Addictions.
+I have also continued to work with an amazing organisation called Youthtown, who have played a huge part in my life and the future that I am working towards to become a Youth Counsellor in Addictions.